AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

    Do **not** override the entrypoint of the base image in the derived image when installing new packages.
 The docker  ``ENTRYPOINT`` of the base image is what that gets trigged when AWS invokes your lambda function to execute the workflow electron

-The ``LAMBDA_TASK_ROOT`` enviroment variable is exposed from the base image and contains the location of the path where all additional python packages need to be installed in order for them to be available to the handler at runtime.

 Once the ``Dockerfile`` has been created the derived image can be built as follows